-The Demented Goddess is a polysexual, multi-cultural online magazine, dedicated to the untamed feminine in contemporary and forgotten cultures.
+The Demented Goddess is a polysexual, multi-cultural online magazine.

 Organises spoken word events & club nights around Dublin – a hula-hooping, poet DJ who draws comix and writes about music.
 Exhibitions & performances: Ranelaghs Art Centre, TV, film, Irish Museum of Modern Art.
 Her poem ‘Self Belief Poem (Ha Ha)’ promoted Ireland Poetry Day 2016 in the form of ‘pocket poems’.
 Comic strips at Kilkenny Animated Festival, February 2018.
 She’s part of the Body Battleground collective of artists challenging prejudices towards female, queer, trans and alt-bodies with exhibitions around Eire.
 She has DJ’d at Thomas House, MVP, The Bernard Shaw, WigWam, Fibbers, Jigsaw, A4 Sounds and nights like Darklands, Dominion, Phantasmagoria, Flash Dance, Bartley Dunnes Reunion, Stranger Things Party.
 F-Festival, Ah Sure It’ll Be Grand, Body.
-Caoimhe’s party stamina is legendary.
-She once raged a 12hr in Djouce woods for a Spooky Beure event.
-Twitter @kwoovo
+Twitter https://twitter.com/kwoovo?s=20

 Kirsty Whiten, Artist